eProsima/vulcanexus/docs/rst/introduction/introduction.rst

 *Vulcanexus*, the *ROS 2* all-in-one tool set, expands the *ROS 2* environment improving the developer experience with *ROS 2* providing open source features and tools not available with the current `ROS 2 release <https://www.ros.org/reps/rep-2000.html#release-schedule>`_.
 Consequently, *Vulcanexus* shares the underlying concepts, principles and architecture of :doc:`ROS 2 <../../ros2_documentation/source/index>`.
-For more information about *ROS 2* please refer to the 2022 Science Robotics vol. 7 (May 2022) paper `Robot Operating System 2: Design, architecture, and uses in the wild <https://www.science.org/doi/10.1126/scirobotics.abm6074>`_ by S. Macenski, T. Foote, B. Gerkey, C. Lalancette and W. Woodall.
+For more information about *ROS 2* please refer to the `Robot Operating System 2: Design, architecture, and uses in the wild <https://www.science.org/doi/10.1126/scirobotics.abm6074>`_ [#]_.
 This section will follow and summarize the most important points contained in this paper, pointing out the differences and improvements that *Vulcanexus* provides.

+.. [#] S. Macenski, T. Foote, B. Gerkey, C. Lalancette and W. Woodall, "Robot Operating System 2: Design, architecture, and uses in the wild", Science Robotics vol. 7, May 2022

 Scope
 -----